Other Pay Increases, Allowances or Actions

 Grade Retention—An agency must provide grade retention (see 5 U.S.C.
 53 subchapter VI and 5 CFR 536) to an employee who moves from a position under a covered pay system to a lower-graded position under a covered pay system as a result of reduction-in-force (RIF) procedures or a reclassification process.
 An employee is eligible for grade retention as a result of a RIF only if the employee has served for at least 52 consecutive weeks in one or more positions under a covered pay system at one or more grades higher than the grade of the position in which the employee is placed.
 An employee is eligible for grade retention based on a reclassification of his or her position only if, immediately before the reduction in grade, that position was classified at the existing grade or a higher grade for a continuous period of at least one year.

-An agency may provide grade retention to an employee moving from a position under a covered pay system to a lower-graded position under a covered pay system when management announces a reorganization or reclassification decision in writing that may or would affect the employee and the employee moves to a lower-graded position (either at the employee’s initiative or in response to a management offer) on or before the date the announced reorganization or reclassification is effected.
+An agency may provide grade retention to an employee moving from a position under a covered pay system to a lower-graded position under a covered pay system when management announces a reorganization or reclassification decision in writing that may or would affect the employee and the employee moves to a lower-graded position (either at the employee’s initiative or in response to a management offer) on or before the date the announced reorganization or reclassification is effective.
 An employee is eligible for optional grade retention only if, immediately before being placed in the lower grade, the employee has served for at least 52 consecutive weeks in one or more positions under a covered pay system at one or more grades higher than that lower grade.

 An employee is entitled to retain the grade held immediately before the action that provides entitlement to grade retention for two years beginning on the date the employee is placed in the lower-graded position, unless grade retention is terminated.
 Eligibility for mandatory grade retention ceases or grade retention terminates if any of the following conditions occur: the employee has a break in service of one workday or more; the employee is reduced in grade for personal cause or at the employee’s request (based on the grade of the employee’s position of record rather than the employee’s retained grade); the employee moves to a position under a covered pay system with a grade that is equal to or higher than the retained grade (excluding temporary promotions); the employee declines a reasonable offer of a position with a grade equal to or higher than the retained grade; the employee elects in writing to terminate the benefits of grade retention; or the employee moves to a position not under a covered pay system.
 An employee whose grade retention benefits are terminated based on a declination of a reasonable offer of a position the grade of which is equal to or higher than his or her retained grade may appeal the termination to the Office of Personnel Management under 5 CFR 536 subpart D.